Carnival Legend Western Caribbean Cruise Excursion Experiences

-When it came to my first cruise, I knew I wanted to splurge on my excursions in the Western Caribbean and Central America.
-I've included the details on booking and the entire excursion experiences, good and bad, for each port including cave tubing in Belize, visiting temples in Mexico, relaxing on a private beach in Roatan and visiting a turtle farm on Grand Cayman.
+When it came to my first cruise, I knew I wanted to splurge on my excursion experiences so I could get the most out of this 8-day cruise in the Western Caribbean and Central America.
+I'll share the details on how to book the excursions as well as the details of the entire excursion experience, both good and bad, for each port.
+My excursions included cave tubing in Belize, visiting temples in Mexico, relaxing on a private beach in Roatan, and visiting a turtle farm on Grand Cayman.

 Our first excursion was one I planned the entire vacation around, seeing the ruins of ancient Mayan temples in Mexico.
 There are two temple excursions to choose from on Carnival, the visit to the more popular Tulum Temples and the less visited Coba Mayan ruins.
 I did some digging and didn’t like what I heard on the Chichen Itza tours.
 Many of the comments talked about being herded like sheep from one ruin to the next with hardly enough time to take pictures let alone get anywhere near some of the more fascinating structures.
 However, with the Coba Mayan ruins I knew that the highlight of this excursion was climbing the 138-foot-high pyramid structure, the Nohoch Mul.
 This was the clear front runner to me since I wanted to be able to touch and interact with the ruins I was traveling so far to see.